-The LP tank in filled by accessing the remote fill hook up located in the compartment under the passenger side rear fender behind the rear wheels.
+The LP tank is filled by accessing the remote fill hook up located in the compartment under the passenger side rear fender behind the rear wheels.
 Be sure the fill is free of dirt.
 It may help to remind your LP supplier to only use a clean fill hose to fill your tank.
+Turn off the remote switch when the LP system is not in use as it draws 12 volt current from th batteries.

 WARNING: Only certified LP suppliers should fill the LP Tank.
 Turn remote gas supply switch off before filling or refilling LP tank.